 The lighting is ultimately the quintessential component when it comes to miniature painting, particularly if you are someone who opts to go for the authentic art as opposed to just painting creatively.

 In this instance, your colors must be exact to what they were in their original format.
 It is not something you can do without the optimal lighting.

 Magnification is nearly as important.
 It would be virtually impossible to see the most intricate of details on the miniature pieces with the naked eye.

 It is why most invest in the proper tools such as the magnification lamps to assist them in priming, prepping, and painting their figures in the finest detail.

-Why Go Through all of the Trouble of Magnifying and Painting Miniatures?
+Why Go Through All of the Trouble of Magnifying and Painting Miniatures?

-A few of these include the wartime, which would consist of various periods, and then there are the gaming varieties involving science fiction or fantasy.
+A few of these include wartime, which would consist of various periods, and then there are the gaming varieties involving science fiction or fantasy.

 There are a plethora of other types of miniatures, but these seem to be where the painting comes more into play using materials such as metal, resin, and plastics.

 Painting the miniatures provides excellent satisfaction to the hobbyist in a couple of different ways.